jenkinsci/groovy-events-listener-plugin/README.md

 log.info "hello world!"
 ```

-Now save the changes, kick off a Jenkins job, and you will see "hello world" written to the logs three times!
+Now save the changes, kick off a Jenkins job, and you will see "hello world!" written to the logs three times.

 Excellent!
 Want to limit the logging to only occur when a Job is completed?